jkempf42/kube-volttron/gateway-node/README.md

 - `vbac` - a Volttron microservice that handles devices using the [BACnet protocol](http://www.bacnet.org/).
-This device requires the [simulated AHU device](https://github.com/bbartling/building-automation-web-weather), provided courtesy of Ben Barting, incorporated here by copy as sim-AHU.py which is based on the [BAC0](https://bac0.readthedocs.io/en/latest/) package by Christian Tremblay.
+This device requires the [simulated AHU device](https://github.com/bbartling/building-automation-web-weather), provided courtesy of Ben Bartling, incorporated here by copy as sim-AHU.py which is based on the [BAC0](https://bac0.readthedocs.io/en/latest/) package by Christian Tremblay.
 See below for more on how to deploy it.
 Device configuration for `sim-AHU.py` is baked into the `vbac` microservice.
 The `vbac` microservice also requires additional network configuration an